TormodLandet/raschii/README.rst

 - UNRELEASED, work in progress
 - Support for giving the wave period instead of the wave length
+- Support for infinite depth waves.
+This is not fully complete, but should be sufficient to export propper SWD files for infinite depth waves.
+  Set depth=-1 to use infinite depth waves.
+- Better testing of the SWD file exporter when the SpectralWaveData package is not installed by including a simplified SWD file reader for the tests.
 - Move repository and CI to GitHub.
 Tested on Python 3.10 (Ubuntu 22.04), and Python 3.12 (uv).

 Version 1.0.7 - Sep 30.
 2024